QuakeMigrate/QuakeMigrate/docs/tutorials/detect.rst

 ===========================
 This tutorial will cover the basic ideas and definitions underpinning the initial stage of a QuakeMigrate run, the detect stage.

 During this stage, the waveform data is continuously migrated through your travel time lookup tables (LUTs) to generate a coalescence function through time.
 This function records the x, y, z position of maximum coalescence in your volume for each timestep.
-Peaks in this function are then triggered during the `trigger` stage.
+Peaks in this function are then used during the `trigger` stage to identify events.

-The migration of the data is performed for each node and timestep in a 4D sense and can be very computationally intense.
+The migration of the data is performed for each node and timestep in a 4D sense and can be very computationally demanding.
 For this reason, it is typical to decimate the LUT to reduce the computation time.
-Muti-core machines or HPC clusters can also be used to split the time period and perform the computation in parallel.
+Multi-core machines or HPC clusters can also be used to split the time period and perform the computation in parallel.

 Before you start
 ===========================

-You will need a semi-continuous waveform archive organised in a known way (see `Archive` tutorial), a travel time LUT (as generated in the previous tutorial) and your station file (as used to generate the LUT).
+You will need a semi-continuous waveform archive organised in a known way (see `Archive` tutorial), a travel time LUT (as generated in the previous tutorial) and a station file (as used to generate the LUT).
 You will also need to choose a location to store your results and a name for your run.
 QuakeMigrate will automatically generate an output structure to store all your results and place this in a folder in your chosen location named as the run name.
 You may well run QuakeMigrate many times before you reach the final set of parameter values which produce the best results.
-It is therefore important to choose a clear and documented run naming scheme.
+It is therefore important to choose a clear and documented run-naming-scheme.

 .. note:: Your run name and directory does not have to be the same for the three QuakeMigrate stages (`detect`, `trigger` and `locate`).